The 10 commandments for Linux users

 - Thou shalt use the available support system.
 Switching to Linux can be tough.
 It can be frustrating, but there are a lot of people out there who want to help you.
 Let them.

-- Thou shalt search.
+- Thou shalt use the knowledgebase and search.
 In most cases, your question or problem has already been addressed.
 Try to find the answers that are already out there before asking someone to provide a new one.

 - Thou shalt explore.
 Linux opens a whole new world of options and possibilities.
 Try everything you can.